A feral cat (Felis catus)

 Cat control should begin in the home.
 Cat owners should observe the following tips.

 - Register your cat.
-For more details on how to register your cat, visit the Department of Local Government and Planning website.
+For more details of laws for pet owners in Queensland, visit the Queensland Government website.

 - Label your cat with a collar, tag, microchip or tattoo.